omarrmahmuudd/omarrmahmuudd/README.md

 I am a Data Analyst specialized in data cleaning, analysis, and visualization.
 I help businesses understand their data and make smarter decisions through clear reports and interactive dashboards.

-I focus on delivering high-quality work that is accurate, clean, and easy to understand.

 ---

 ### 💼 Services I Offer